The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms

-We first examine a representative example on a $3 \times 4$ antiferromagnetic Heisenberg model as shown in Fig.~\ref{fig:nz_single_case}.
-As expected, the direct near-identity optimization performs well, achieving a final accuracy of approximately $10^{-3}$ after 1500 iterations.
+We first examine a representative example on a $3 \times 4$ antiferromagnetic Heisenberg XYZ model as shown in Fig.~\ref{fig:nz_single_case}.
+As expected, the direct near-identity optimization performs well, achieving a final relative error of approximately $10^{-3}$ after 1500 iterations.
 However, the LWPP-initialized strategy proves to be even more effective.
-The initial LWPP pre-optimization (with $k=3$) quickly finds a parameter set with an accuracy of around 10\%.
-Starting from this improved point, the subsequent exact optimization converges to a final accuracy of nearly $10^{-4}$.
-This order-of-magnitude enhancement demonstrates that even when starting from a good heuristic, the LWPP pre-optimization phase is still highly effective.
+The initial LWPP pre-optimization (with $k=3$) quickly finds a parameter set with a relative error of around 10\%.
+Starting from this improved point, the subsequent exact optimization converges to a final relative error of nearly $10^{-4}$.
+This order-of-magnitude enhancement demonstrates that even when starting from a good heuristic, the LWPP pre-optimization phase is still highly superior.

-We then performed a statistical analysis across various lattice sizes (from $3 \times 3$ to $3 \times 6$) and circuit depths, reporting the decile-based accuracy (top 10\% of runs).
-As shown in Fig.~\ref{fig:near_zero_stats} (a-d), LWPP initialization consistently improves the final optimization accuracy across all tested configurations.
-Notably, the margin of improvement often grows with increasing circuit depth, a regime with the emergence of barren plateaus where finding high-fidelity solutions is typically more challenging.
+We then performed a statistical analysis across various lattice sizes (from $3 \times 3$ to $3 \times 6$) and circuit depths (from $d = 2$ to $d=6$), reporting the decile-based accuracy (top 10\% of runs).
+As shown in Fig.~\ref{fig:near_zero_stats} (a-d), LWPP-initialized optimization consistently improves the final optimization accuracy across almost all tested configurations.
+Notably, the margin of improvement often grows with increasing circuit depth, a regime with the emergence of barren plateaus where finding high-fidelity solutions is more challenging.

-Beyond final accuracy, LWPP initialization also offers a dramatic improvement in computational speed.
-To quantify this, we set a target accuracy defined by the final energy achieved after 1500 iterations of the direct near-identity optimization.
-We then measured the number of iterations required for the LWPP-initialized runs to reach this same target.
-The results, shown in Fig.~\ref{fig:near_zero_stats} (e-f), demonstrate that the LWPP-initialized optimizations typically reach the target accuracy in just over 100 steps—a speedup of nearly an order of magnitude.
-This directly translates to a significant reduction in the number of costly queries to the quantum processor.
+Beyond final accuracy, LWPP-initialized optimization also offers a dramatic improvement in computational speed.
+To quantify this, we set a target accuracy defined by the final relative error achieved after 1500 iterations of the direct near-identity optimization.
+We then measure the relative steps required for the LWPP-initialized runs to reach this target, where the relative steps are calculated as the number of required iterations normalized by 1500.
+The results, shown in Fig.~\ref{fig:near_zero_stats} (e-h), demonstrate that LWPP-initialized optimizations consistently reach the target accuracy in a small fraction of the iterations required by the direct method—often requiring only around 10\% of the steps.
+This represents nearly an order-of-magnitude reduction in the number of costly queries to the quantum processor.
+In summary, our findings consistently demonstrate that LWPP initialization provides a substantial advantage even when benchmarked against the strong near-identity initialization heuristic.